Film Independent Spirit Awards 2020 Winners: The Complete List

 Clemency

-The Farewell
+The Farewell - WINNER

 Marriage Story